 Based on the research and recommendation of a joint committee of citizens and educators, the Shoreline School Board has approved a new graduation requirement beginning with the class of 2016.
 This new requirement will prepare Shoreline students for success in post-secondary education, gainful employment, productive citizenship and help them to develop the skills for lifelong learning.
 All Shoreline high school students are required to complete and record a total of 40 hours of community service by the end of their high school career.
 For Shorecrest, this is not a new requirement.

 Students are strongly encouraged to complete at least 10 hours per year, ideally completing 40 hours by the end of their junior year.
-This leaves time for the Senior Culminating Project during their senior year.
+This leaves time for completing the High School and Beyond Plan during senior year.
 Use forms available in the College & Career Center - and in the documents library here - to get credit for your volunteerism.
 Students who arrive after fall of their freshman year may have their requirement pro-rated.
 Hours can be earned to the quarter-hour.

 There are two large notebooks in Shorecrest's College & Career Center.
 Both are filled with with long-term volunteer ideas.
 Scroll down for short-term volunteer events and community service opportunities - or consider making your own service opportunity via a non-profit organization.
 Use your own creativity and ambition!

 Please go to the bottom of this page for information about how to use forms and which hours are eligible.

 * * * * * * * * * * *